• Skip to primary navigation

 • 4 cups water

-• 1 tablespoon Vegetable Better Than Bouillon bouillon paste, see notes
+• 1 tablespoon vegetarian Better Than Bouillon - Roasted Vegetables bouillon paste,

 Instructions

-• Select the SAUTE function on your electric pressure cooker, with medium heat.
+• Select the SAUTE function on your electric pressure cooker, and select medium heat.
 Melt the butter in the inner cooking pot, and stir in the onion.
 Sauté for 3 minutes, until slightly softened.

-• Add the rice to the pot, and stir with a wooden spoon to coat.
-If you have a risotto spoon, go dig it out!
-Sauté for 3 - 5 minutes to lightly toast the rice.
+• Add the risotto rice to the pot, and sauté for 3 - 5 minutes to lightly toast the rice.
+Occasionally stir, using either a risotto spoon or wooden spoon.

 Nutrition